 So you’ve got some vacation days in January and you’re wondering where to spend them.
-Whether you’re craving a winter wonderland or tropical bliss, these are 10 amazing destinations around the world to visit in January:
+Whether you’re craving a winter wonderland or tropical bliss, these are 10 best places to visit in January around the world:

 7. Dominican Republic

 The Dominican Republic is a hidden gem in the Caribbean, and January is one of the best times to visit.
 It’s the dry season and the temperatures are much cooler than during the summer months.
 The north coast is really fun to explore.
 Cabarete is world renowned for water and wind sports, there is a neat gondola ride (the longest in the Caribbean) up to the Isabel de Torres National Park in the beautiful city of Puerto Plata, and you have to jump the waterfalls (charcos) at Damajagua 27.
 Santo Domingo, the capital of the Dominican Republic, is worth a visit, too, for its cobblestone streets and colonial vibes.